GeertGiebens/DIY_LocoNet_S88_DCC/Files Output PCB/README.md

 - DIP10= OFF: Each output responds to 1 address.

 - DIP10= ON: A combination of 2 consecutive outputs respond to the same address.
-One output on switch command with DIR = '0' or L = '0' and next output on switch command with DIR = '1' or L = '1'. (represented on PCB as SR F-F)
+One output on switch command with DIR = '0' and next output on switch command with DIR = '1'. (represented on PCB as SR F-F)

 - DIP11: because with DIP10=ON the 16 outputs can only switch at 8 addresses, this DIP can be used to set which series of 8 addresses the outputs respond to.
 DIP11=OFF then the outputs switch at the first 8 addresses, DIP11=ON the last 8 addresses.
 (Represented on PCB as 1-8/ 9-16)